 Upon completing these four subject tests successfully, they will be awarded a diploma that’s equivalent to a common high school credential.
 Testing occurs at a level that compares to that of graduating high school seniors.

 The four GED subtests are measured and scored on a 100-200 point scale where the passing score is set at 145.
-This score corresponds with that around 40 percent of all high school grads would not pass the four tests on the first try.
+This score corresponds with the fact that around 40 percent of all high school grads would not pass the four tests on the first try.

-How difficult is the GED exam?
+How Difficult is the GED Exam?

 The latest edition of the GED exam must be completed entirely in a computer-based format.
 There is no paper-based GED exam anymore.
 This makes sense because, in today’s job market, there is practically no position found any more that doesn’t call for at least basic computer and keyboarding skills.

 The GED exam has become pretty challenging.
 As said before, 40% of high school grads would not be able to pass the four tests on the first try, so proper preparation is absolutely required.